 - Small weddings are very special.
 There's an intimacy, a feeling to them that you simply don't get with a larger event.

 - They are also much more relaxed.
-Big weddings can we really, really stressful.
+Big weddings can be really, really stressful.
 The logistics of keeping lots of people happy is challenging.
-Only the most zen of brides and grooms aren't affected by the work of planning and managing the day.
+Only the most zen couples aren't affected by the work of planning and managing the day.

 - A small intimate wedding is 100% about you and your love.
 Saying your vows in front of hundreds is one thing, saying them in front of just your love, or just a few of your nearest and dearest - that's something exceptional.

 - Similarly, a small wedding is much less of a 'performance' - it's more meaningful somehow.
 Big weddings can quickly become akin to a major theatre production.

 - There are fewer 'expectations' of you at a small wedding...
 If you want burgers for lunch - do it!
 If you to wear your favourite old comfy shoes under your dress - go for it!

 Here are some important things I've learned about weddings in my years as both a wife and a wedding photographer.

 - Everyone says it, but after near 15 years of marriage, I can promise you it's true...
 There will ALWAYS be people at a big wedding that you won't keep up with, in ten years.
 ALWAYS!
 If I genuinely looked at the people who have supported our marriage over the years and had only invited them to our wedding, our guest list 14 years ago would have more than HALVED!